Thunderclap Newman: Career

-The critic Nathan Morley described "Accidents" as the band's masterpiece.
-"One would", he wrote, "have to listen to Wagner in a funeral parlour for something even more morbid than Thunderclap Newman’s 'Accidents', which chronicles the deaths of various hapless children who all meet a very nasty end – Poor Mary falls in a river whilst waiting for the Queen to sail by and little Johnny is killed by a speeding car.
-That said, the song, orchestration and performance are simply brilliant.
-It is captivating and without doubt their best recording."

 Thunderclap Newman had not planned to undertake live performances, but the band relented when, to their collective surprise, "Something in the Air" became a chart success.
-The trio, augmented by Jim Pitman-Avery (bass guitar) and McCulloch's elder brother Jack (drums), undertook a 26-date tour of England and Scotland in support of Deep Purple from July 1969 to August 1969.
+The trio, augmented by Jim Pitman-Avery (bass guitar) and McCulloch's elder brother Jack (drums), undertook a 26-date tour of England and Scotland, in support of Deep Purple, from July 1969 to August 1969.
 On 8 August, Pitman-Avery and McCulloch announced their intention to leave the band.
 Within weeks, they had formed the country-rock band Wild Country with Terry Keyworth (guitar) and Stuart Whitcombe (keyboards).
 That year, the band appeared in television programmes in Britain (How Late It Is, Top of the Pops) and Germany (Beat-Club).

 In October 1970, Thunderclap Newman released its critically acclaimed album, Hollywood Dream.
-Produced by Townshend, the album peaked at #163 on the Billboard 200.
+Produced by Townshend, the album peaked at number 163 on the Billboard 200.
 That year, they released three singles: "Accidents/I See It All", "The Reason/Stormy Petrel" and "Wild Country/Hollywood Dream".
-On 7 November, they appeared on Ev (a.k.a., The Kenny Everett Show).
+On 7 November, they appeared on Ev (also known as The Kenny Everett Show).
 In early 1971, the founding trio reformed with the Australian musicians Roger Felice (drums) and Ronnie Peel (bass guitar).

-On 6 March 1971, the New Musical Express reported the band's personnel change: "Thunderclap Newman has finally settled down into a five-piece group, with two new members being brought in—although on certain dates, the outfit may be augmented by a brass section.
-Permanent line-up now comprises Newman (piano), Speedy Keen (rhythm guitar and vocals), Jimmy McCulloch (lead guitar), Ronnie Peel (bass) and Roger Felice (drums).
-Dates include University of Sussex (tomorrow, Saturday), Sheffield University (12 March) and Nelson Imperial (14).
-A Scottish tour is being set for the end of April."